aimee-mcneil-melville/ToDo-Full-Stack/packages/server-side-rendering/README.md

 ## Consuming more complex objects

-> Did you know you could require JSON?
-Pretty handy when you need a bit of configuration data!
-You can't leave the extension off like you can with `.js`, though.

 <details>
-  <summary>About <code>art.json</code></summary>
+  <summary>About <code>art.js</code></summary>

   We want you to explore and understand template rendering today, so we've provided you with data to work with.
-It's an array of objects brought into the program using `require`.
+It's an array of objects brought into the program using `import`.
 Each object represents a piece of art.

   The each object in the array is structured like this: